Cameron Heights Collegiate Institute

 Cameron Heights Collegiate Institute is a public secondary school in Kitchener, Ontario, run by the Waterloo Region District School Board.
 It is part of the International Baccalaureate (IB) program.
 The school is located at 301 Charles St. E. As of the 2021–2022 school year, the school has 1,715 students.
 The school is also one of only two secondary schools in Ontario with its own campus radio station.

 IB program

 The International Baccalaureate's (IB) Diploma Programme is a two-year curriculum, primarily for students aged 16 to 19.
 Previous to the two years of enrolling into the IB program, students may enroll in taking "Pre-IB" courses.
 Higher level (HL) courses offered include Biology, Chemistry, History, Psychology, and English.
-Standard level (SL) courses offered include Mathematics and Math Studies, a choice between French B or Spanish Ab Initio, and a choice between Business Management, Visual Arts, Music, Physics, or Chemistry.
+Standard level (SL) courses offered include Mathematics Analysis and Approaches, a choice between French B or Spanish Ab Initio, and a choice between Business Management, Visual Arts, Physics, or Chemistry.
+While Mathematics Applications and Interpretations was previously offered, it was removed due to low enrollment.
 The Extended Essay, Theory of Knowledge (IB Course), and CAS make up the rest of the IB Diploma.